Stabiae: Villa Sant'Antonio Abate

-This is a villa rustica in Casa Salese in the upper part of Sant'Antonio Abate and was in the extreme limit of the ager stabianus on the border with Pompeii and Nuceria.
-It was discovered in 1974 and provided important information on Roman life: having never been excavated before, not even by the Bourbons, it contained a great variety of objects.
+This is a villa rustica in Casa Salese in the upper part of Sant'Antonio Abate and was in the outskirts of the ager stabianus on the border with Pompeii and Nuceria.
+It was discovered in 1974 and provided important information on Roman life.
+Having never been excavated before, not even by the Bourbons, it contained a great variety of objects.
 It is thought that only one wing of the villa was brought to light.
 In 2009, a restoration and recovery project was approved for €40,000.

-The villa dates from the Augustus-Tiberius era and is probably built around a square courtyard.
+The villa dates to the Augustus-Tiberius era and is probably built around a square courtyard.
 The area found is a large room near the perimeter wall with a small farmyard enclosed by lower walls and three square-base columns as part of a portico in the entrance to the villa, decorated with images of animals, plants and masks.

 Villa Medici

 Named after its locality, it was explored by la Vega in 1781–2.
-The villa has a rectangular plan with a courtyard in the centre with six columns frescoed in red, a dolium, a well and a basin with a canal that served as a drinking trough for animals.
-From the courtyard there are a series of rooms such as the kitchen with oven, a latrine, an apotheca where fruits were collected and laid on a straw bed and a torcularium, which in turn gives access to a large frescoed room with a yellow plinth and red stripes while the upper part has green bands on a dark background with drawings of flowers and leaves.
+The villa has a rectangular plan with a courtyard in the center with six columns frescoed in red, a dolium, a well and a basin with a canal that served as a drinking trough for animals.
+From the courtyard there are a series of rooms such as the kitchen with oven, a latrine, an apotheca (upstairs store-room) where fruits were collected and laid on a straw bed and a torcularium (a shed or out-house where the presses for oil or wine were worked), which in turn gives access to a large frescoed room with a yellow plinth and red stripes while the upper part has green bands on a dark background with drawings of flowers and leaves.
 In this room were found a cup, a bell and an axe.
 There is also a wine cellar.

 Villa del Filosofo

 It was found in 1778 and owes its name to the discovery of a ring adorned with a carved cornelian depicting the bust of a philosopher.
-The villa had not been disturbed since the eruption in 79 and many portable objects were found including the ring and an ivory needle with Venus, agricultural tools, terracotta objects, candelabra, bronze vases and the skeleton of a horse.
+The villa had not been disturbed since the eruption in 79 AD and many portable objects were found including the ring and an ivory needle with Venus, agricultural tools, terracotta objects, candelabra, bronze vases and the skeleton of a horse.

 It is located near the Villa Casa dei Miri and the great villas of Stabiae.

 The villa was built around a courtyard with a windowed cryptoporticus on the north and arcades on the south and east sides, while in the centre there is a tufa altar and a well for water collection.
 Around the courtyard are rooms for residential and farming use.
-There is a spa area paved with a white mosaic with a dolphin in black entwining a rudder, while the walls are frescoed with paintings of animals and masks and one of the most beautiful representing Venus.
+There is a spa area paved with a white mosaic with a dolphin in black entwining a rudder, while the walls are frescoed with paintings of animals and masks.
+One of the most beautiful frescoes represents Venus.